Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Statistical properties of the residual map over square patches

 \section{Statistical properties of the residual map over square patches}

-For our purpose, we first extract 48 square patches (24 in the northern and 24 in the southern Galactic hemisphere) of size $14.9\degree \times 14.9\degree$ (sky area of 222 deg$^2$) centered around the center of $\Nside=4$ \healpix grid pixels at the high Galactic latitudes ($\abs{b} > 45\degree$).
-The pixel resolution of each square patch is $3.5\arcm$ and contains $256\times 256$ pixels.
+For our purpose, we first extracted $48$ square patches ($24$ in the northern and $24$ in the southern Galactic hemisphere) of size $14.9\degree \times 14.9\degree$ (sky area of $222 \deg^2$) centred around the centre of $\Nside=4$ \healpix grid pixels at high Galactic latitudes ($\abs{b} > 45\degree$).
+The pixel resolution of each square patch was $3.5\arcm$ and contained $256\times 256$ pixels.
 We note that $\Nside=4$ pixels have a pixel size of $14.7\degree \times 14.7\degree$.
-All the square patches have very minimal overlap and hence provide independent measurement of the statistical properties of the residual map at $353 \GHz$.
-Out of these 48 square patches, we select only 25 square patches that are not severely affected by the initial mask to select the low \NHI\ regions and the pixels that are masked due to the iterative masking algorithm discussed in Sect.\ \ref{sec:hmc-cib}.
-Out of all $25$ square patches, $17$ square patches that are completely unaffected by the final mask.
-Only few pixels in the remaining $8$ square patches are slightly affected by the final mask.
-The percentage of these masked pixels for in those patches is less than $1.5\%$.
-For these $25$ square patches, $SNR$ defined as $\sigma_{\sB}/\sigma_{\rB}$ varies from 1 to 2.9.
+All the square patches have very minimal overlap, and they hence provide an independent measurement of the statistical properties of the residual map at $353 \GHz$.
+We selected only $25$ of these $48$ square patches that were not severely affected by the initial mask to select the low \NHI\ regions and the pixels that were masked due to the iterative masking algorithm discussed in Sect.\ \ref{sec:hmc-cib}.
+Seventeen of these $25$ square patches are completely unaffected by the final mask.
+Only a few pixels in the remaining $8$ square patches are slightly affected by the final mask.
+The percentage of these masked pixels in these patches is lower than $1.5\%$.
+For these $25$ square patches, the $\mathrm{S/N}$ defined as $\sigma_{\sB}/\sigma_{\rB}$ varies from 1 to 2.9.